dizzib/rkeys/readme.md

 ![tutorial screenshot](http://dizzib.github.io/rkeys/tutorial.png)

-## sidechain and sound effects
+## sidechain and server-side sound effects

-The sidechain allows secondary commands to run alongside the primary and is very handy for adding sound effects.
+The sidechain allows secondary commands to run alongside the primary and is the best way to add low-latency sound effects.
 Whenever a keydown or keyup occurs the command-id is checked against a sequence of `/regular-expression/: command` rules and only the first matching rule will run.
 Here's an example: